STD symptoms: Common STDs and their symptoms

 Gonorrhea is a bacterial infection of your genital tract.
 The first gonorrhea symptoms generally appear within two to 10 days after exposure.
 However, some people may be infected for months before signs or symptoms occur.
 Signs and symptoms of gonorrhea may include:

-Trichomoniasis is a common sexually transmitted disease caused by a microscopic, one-celled parasite called Trichomonas vaginalis.
+Trichomoniasis is a common STI caused by a microscopic, one-celled parasite called Trichomonas vaginalis.
 This organism spreads during sexual intercourse with someone who already has the infection.
 The organism usually infects the urinary tract in men, but often causes no symptoms in men.
-Trichomoniasis typically infects the vagina in women and may cause these signs and symptoms:
+Trichomoniasis typically infects the vagina in women.
+When trichomoniasis causes symptoms, they may range from mild irritation to severe inflammation.
+Signs and symptoms may include:

 HIV is an infection with the human immunodeficiency virus.
 HIV interferes with your body's ability to effectively fight off viruses, bacteria and fungi that cause disease, and it can lead to AIDS, a chronic, life-threatening disease.